-Drawing & Painting Advanced Projects - 3 Credits Out-of-class lab work required.
+Drawing & Painting Advanced Projects - 3 Credits

 Intermediate to advanced level drawing and/or painting studio course.
 The course is structured around a common theme or mode of inquiry or combination of media, relevant to contemporary painting and/or drawing.
 Art historical context is discussed.
 Individual expression and exploration of painting and/or drawing is encouraged and expected.